 As we saw patients that morning it took him almost the entire morning for him to finish eating the apple and take a periodic drag on his cigarette with an occasional sip of sweet tea – in between patients of course.
 The sweet tea was the courtesy of Freddie Drake.
 Freddie was a female and one of the medical assistants who made the best sweet tea – not too sweet – but just right.

 Dr. Hughston’s voice was somewhere between that of Bear Bryant, the famous football coach of Alabama and Sheriff Andy Taylor from the Andy Griffith show – a southern folksy drawl with a gravely/growling component from years of smoking.
 He had a tendency not to enunciate the last syllable of words, either.

 He used a collection of colorful sayings, many his own, to make his points – no cursing – outside an occasional “hell”.
-Kurt Jacobsen, MD and one of Dr. Hughston’s former fellows who remained on staff at the Hughston Clinic compiled this list of Dr. Hughston’s sayings – The Gospel According to Doctor Hughston.
+Kurt Jacobsen, MD and one of Dr. Hughston’s former fellows who remained on staff at the Hughston Clinic compiled this list of Dr. Hughston’s sayings – A Guide to Southern Living.
 I think you will enjoy reading his Guide to Southern Living.